sijiafan/academic_personal_website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Welcome to my website!
-I’m Sijia Fan, a fifth-year PhD student in Applied Economics and Management with a concentration in finance at the Dyson School, S.C.
+I am a Ph.D. student in Applied Economics and Management with a concentration in Finance at the Dyson School, S.C.
 Johnson College of Business, Cornell University.

-My research interests are in empirical asset pricing, with a focus on climate and sustainability.
+My research interests are climate and environmental finance, sustainable investing, and financial disclosure.

+I will be on the academic job market in Fall 2025 and Spring 2026.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Sijia_CV_August_2024.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Sijia_CV_2025June.pdf" "newtab" >}}CV{{< /staticref >}}.